-12.005 The amount of student support to be taken into account should be the amount of Young Students' Bursary and loan, plus any non-repayable supplementary grant included in the total support package for students taking full-time higher education courses.
+The amount of student support to be taken into account should be the amount of Young Students' Bursary and loan, plus any non-repayable supplementary grant included in the total support package for students taking full-time higher education courses.
 This figure should be obtained from The Student Awards Agency for Scotland each year.
 For all other courses, the living cost support element from the grant should be obtained from the incorporated college or education authority each year.
-Any other part of the grant should be ignored.
+Any other

-12.006 The total living cost support available includes the student's, parents', spouse or partner's contribution, as appropriate.
+The total living cost support available includes the student's, parents', spouse or partner's contribution, as appropriate.